 Dickinson College Children's Center follows The Creative Curriculum, designed by Diane Trister Dodge, Laura J. Colker and Cate Heroman.
 The Creative Curriculum is based on early-childhood philosophy and research and recognizes that children learn through play experiences.
 It guides the teachers to plan developmentally appropriate activities and focus on children's individual abilities.
 Teachers incorporate their knowledge of child development to create an environment that is best for children.
 The Creative Curriculum utilizes teamed learning centers including blocks, toys and games, art, library, discovery, sand and water, music and movement, cooking, computers and outdoor activities.

 The curriculum follows Pennsylvania Early Learning Standards and National Association for the Education of Young Children (NAEYC) standards.

-The children are assessed twice during the year using the Ages and Stages Checklist.
+The children are assessed twice during the year using the OUNCE and Work Sampling Assessments.
 The information is shared with parents twice a year at parent-teacher conferences.
 At the conference and other informal meetings during the year, parents have the opportunity to have input regarding learning activities.